 In addition to promoting trade in legal timber, VPAs address the causes of illegality by improving forest governance and law enforcement.
 A major strength of VPAs is that they look beyond trade to consider development and environmental issues.

 VPAs are a key component of the EU Forest Law Enforcement, Governance and Trade (FLEGT) Action Plan of 2003.
-Honduras is one of 15 tropical countries that are negotiating or implementing VPAs with the EU.
+Honduras is the first Latin American country (and the eighth overall) to sign a VPA with the EU under FLEGT.

 Key elements of a VPA

 Key elements of a VPA are described in its main text and annexes.
 In Honduras and other countries where VPAs have already been initialled, these include:

 - A timber legality assurance system to verify that timber products are legal and can be issued with FLEGT licences